-K. DEFINITION OF PERMANTLY ABSENT
+K. DEFINITION OF PERMANENTLY ABSENT

-Any member of the household will be considered permanently absent if he/she is away from the unit for more than 50% (185 days) of the time, except as otherwise provided in this Chapter.
+Any member of the household will be considered permanently absent if he/she is away from the unit for 51% or more(186 days or more) of the time, except as otherwise provided in this Chapter.